 Over the course of my career, I have assisted thousands of clients.
-I have developed professional relationships with all kinds of professionals in the financial and related fields; investment and fund managers, lawyers, accountants, insurers and technical experts.
+I have developed professional relationships with all kinds of professionals in the financial and related fields; investment and fund managers, lawyers, accountants, insurers, technical experts and government departments.
 Working with international expatriates means that some financial issues can be fiendishly complicated, particularly tax and inheritance planning, domiciles and jurisdictions.
 It is my job to filter that for the clients and help them understand the choices they have available to them.

 Not everyone is good with money or has the time or interest to effectively manage their financial affairs.
 Even people that excel mightily in other fields can have chaotic personal finances.
 Many people find financial issues a chore, and few relish the prospect of spending hours researching financial and insurance products in detail.
 As a financial planner, I do that for them, presenting potential solutions to their particular needs.

 At the same time, no matter how much they dislike the detail of finance, I think it is essential they are fully informed about the key points they need to consider and understand.
 That’s why I write articles and host webinars on financial issues – because well informed people make better decisions.
 Ultimately those better decisions result in improved financial outcomes, which have a positive benefit on their lives.